Elimination Chamber (2019): Background

-The event was held at the Toyota Center in Houston, Texas.
+The ninth Elimination Chamber event was held at the Toyota Center in Houston, Texas.

 Elimination Chamber is a professional wrestling event first produced by WWE in 2010.
 It has been held every year since, except in 2016, generally in February.
-The concept of the show is that one or two main event matches are contested inside the Elimination Chamber, either with championships or future opportunities at championships at stake.
-While the 2018 event was held exclusively for the Raw brand division, the 2019 event featured wrestlers from Raw, SmackDown, and 205 Live, as following WrestleMania 34 in April 2018, WWE discontinued brand-exclusive pay-per-views.
-The 2019 event was the ninth Elimination Chamber and took place on February 17, 2019, at the Toyota Center in Houston, Texas.
-The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2015.
+The concept of the event is that one or two main event matches are contested inside the Elimination Chamber, either with championships or future opportunities at championships at stake.
+Announced on November 22, 2018, the ninth Elimination Chamber event was scheduled to take place on February 17, 2019, at the Toyota Center in Houston, Texas.
+Tickets went on sale on December 7, 2018.